Design Brief & Problem Statement

 and I decided to go ahead with these below elements.

-I stick to two fonts for this experience, both are serif fonts, one is Kalnia and another one is Vogue.
+I stick to 2 fonts for this experience, both are serif fonts, one is Kalnia and another one is Vogue.

 Below is the color palette: